raspberrypilearning/club-mentoring/en/step_4.md

 ---
 As a general rule, younger children tend to have a shorter attention span.

-If your club has younger creators, try breaking up the coding session into shorter activity slots,changing the activity for example by using ice-breakers and unplugged resources, moving people around, or including a break.
+If your club has younger creators, try breaking up the coding session into shorter activity slots, changing the activity, moving people around, or including a break.
+Including [ice-breakers and unplugged activities](https://codeclub.org/en/resources/activities) alongside coding activities can be great for this age group.

 --- /collapse ---